Gabriel-Darbord/SmallDoc/README.md

 # SmallDoc

-A JavaDoc-style documentation generator for Smalltalk.
+A JavaDoc-style documentation generator for Pharo Smalltalk.

 ## Installing